You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 • Financial Flexibility: OpEx allows for easier scaling and adjustment, which aligns better with rapid digital transformation.

-• Budget Planning: CapEx requires larger up-front investment, whereas OpEx spreads costs over time.
+• Budget Planning: CapEx requires a larger up-front investment, whereas OpEx spreads costs over time.

 • SaaS & Cloud Shift: The rise of SaaS tools and IaaS platforms makes many IT expenditures fall under OpEx rather than CapEx.